notkatsuu/Sticky/README.md

 ## Additional Elements

-To enhance the game and earn extra points, developers can include the following:
+To enhance the game and earn extra points, it included:

 - Player double jump
 - Player walk, jump, and die animations